Court Begins Hearing in Sowore’s N1.2bn Damages Suit against IG, AGF, Others March 10

 Among others, Sowore asked the court to declare his arrest and detention as illegal, unlawful and unconstitutional on the grounds that he did not violate any order of court or run foul of any known law regarding lawful protest.

-He prayed the court to order the first to third defendants to pay him N200 million as general damages for the illegal violations of his rights.
+He prayed the court to order the 1st to 3rd defendants to pay him N200 million as general damages for the illegal violations of his rights.

-Sowore applied for another order compelling the first to third defendants to pay him another N1 billion as punitive and exemplary damages for his illegal, unlawful and unconstitutional arrest, detention and arraignment.
+Sowore applied for another order compelling the 1st to 3rd defendants to pay him another N1 billion as punitive and exemplary damages for his illegal, unlawful and unconstitutional arrest, detention and arraignment.

-Besides, the activist asked the court to direct the AGF to initiate disciplinary actions against the IGP and the FCT Police Commissioner under the Anti-Torture Act of 2017 and the Violence Against Persons (Prohibition) Act.
+Besides, the activist asked the court to direct the Attorney General of the Federation to initiate disciplinary actions against the IG and the FCT Police Commissioner under the Anti-Torture Act of 2017 and the Violence Against Persons (Prohibition) Act.